A memory-efficient neural ODE framework based on high-level adjoint differentiation: Method

 The application of implicit time integration is highly desired for stiff dynamical systems where explicit methods may fail because of stability constraints.
-Backpropagating through the implicit solver is difficult, however, because of the complexity of the nonlinear/linear solve required at each time step and the large amount of memory needed for the resulting computational graph.
-By taking the function ($\f$) evaluation as the \textit{primitive} operation in high-level AD, PNODE excludes the nonlinear/linear solvers from the computational graph for backpropagation.
+Backpropagating through the implicit solver with a low-level AD tool is difficult, however, because of the complexity of the nonlinear/linear solve required at each time step and the large amount of memory needed for the resulting computational graph.
+By taking the function ($\f$) evaluation as a \textit{primitive} operation in high-level AD, PNODE excludes the nonlinear/linear solvers from the computational graph for backpropagation.
 Instead, it solves an adjoint equation (a transposed linear system) to propagate the gradients.
-For example, the discrete adjoint of the backward Euler method in a simplified form (with no integral term in loss function \eqref{eq:optimal_control})
+Take the backward Euler method for example.
+Consider a more general parameterized dynamical system in the form (common for mechanical systems)